ma-ha/rest-web-ui/html/modules/pong-io/README.md

 				"lineCol":"#00A",
 				"fillCol":"#DDD"

-A change of the poti by mouse click will do a POST request with the new vaue to the backend.
+A change of the poti by mouse click will do a POST request with the new value to the backend.

 ### TODOs